leo-cf-tian/neural-network-cpp/README.md

 ## Performance and Accuracy
 Training on MNIST
 - 99% accuracy and 95% validation accuracy in 40-50 epochs
-- Around 1.5 seconds per epoch, which could use major improvements
+- Around 1.5 seconds per epoch (60000 data instances), which could use major improvements

 ## Current issues
+- Certain classes need refactoring to improve reliability
-- Multithreading does not provide satisfying performance increases for matrices with dimensions under 64 x 64
+- Multithreading does not provide satisfying performance increases for matrix calculations
+- Current implementation of cost functions class does not support softmax

 ## Todo